faizaans-spektra/java-migration-copilot-samples/Labs/java-migration-copilot-v2.md

    >**Note:** If you face error: **Hmmm… can't reach this page**, terminate the chat and add the below given prompt.

    > ```
-   > Migrate the PostgreSQL database to Azure Database for PostgreSQL Flexible Server, and deploy only the web .application to Azure Kubernetes Service (AKS).
+   > Migrate the PostgreSQL database to Azure Database for PostgreSQL Flexible Server, and deploy only the web application to Azure Kubernetes Service (AKS).
    > ```

-1. Now we will navigate to Pods and check if they are in running state and try to access the External IP.
+1. Now we will navigate to Pods and check if they are running and try to access the External IP.

-   >**Note:** If you encounter any errors copy those errors and paste in Copilot chat.
+   >**Note:** If you encounter any errors, copy those errors and paste in Copilot chat.
 GitHub Copilot should automatically resolve the errors.

 1. In the Edge browser, navigate to the **Azure portal** and select **Resource Groups**.

    ![Deployment progress](images/15.png)

 1. On the **Resource Groups** page, select the newly created resource group.
-The resource group name might be different from the image below as Copilot will create it with its own given name.
+The resource group name might be different from the image below, as Copilot will create it with its own given name.

    ![Deployment progress](images/14.png)